GUD’s 10th Anniversary Update, 2001-2011

 Please click here for "The Global Future of Green Capitalism."
 This article, written for the ECPA Curitiba conference, briefly explains GUD's Sustainable Economic Development framework.
 For a more detailed overview, please read the GUD publication, Sustainable Economic Development Strategies.

-We wholeheartedly invite all of you to actively participate in spreading the word about Metropolitan Economic Strategy, Sustainable Innovation, and Inclusive Economic Development throughout the world.
+We wholeheartedly invite all of you to actively participate in spreading the word about Metropolitan Economic Strategy, Sustainable Innovation, and Inclusive Prosperity throughout the world.
 Indeed, we strongly encourage you to reach out to government officials and to business and civic leaders, suggesting that they consider working with GUD to advise and assist them in how to design and implement effective and innovative economic strategies.

 At the 2012 UN World Urban Forum on September 5, GUD organized a Networking Event on “Metropolitan Economic Strategy and Sustainable Economic Development in Brazil.”
 Featured speakers included Mauro Borges Lemos, ABDI President; Olavo Machado Jr., FIEMG President; Marcus Coester, President of the Rio Grande do Sul Development Agency (AGDI); Ines Magalhaes, National Secretary of Housing at the Ministry of Cities; Cid Blanco Jr., Director of Culture, Communications, and Events at the Olympic Public Authority; and Fabio Veras, Deputy Secretary of Economic Development for the State of Minas Gerais.

-Within the next few years, GUD will be engaging in Metropolitan Economic Strategy, Sustainable Innovation, and Inclusive Economic Development in many countries throughout the world.
+Within the next few years, GUD will be engaging in Metropolitan Economic Strategy, Sustainable Innovation, and Inclusive Prosperity in many countries throughout the world.
 Indeed, we firmly believe that such an approach combining Innovation and Prosperity, Sustainability, and Inclusiveness will become a key component of the positive path forward for humanity, such that by 2020 nearly all sub-national economic development strategies globally will be based on growing businesses, jobs, and incomes by becoming more innovative, sustainable, and inclusive, not less.
 Earning and saving more money by conserving and reusing resources more efficiently will become the main engine of economic growth and the central driver of value creation worldwide.
 People, places, and organizations will improve their overall prosperity, quality of life, health, and peace, through innovation, efficiency, and conservation in the use and reuse of all natural and human resources.
 In other words, they will "get richer by becoming greener."

 Sustainable Economic Development (SED) Network